AlejandroRNatal/KitchenDash/README.md

 # KitchenDash
-Simulation of Kitchen Policies using Data Structures
+Simulation of Kitchen Policies for maximizing profits using Data Structures

 # Overview
 For this project the student was to implement different policies regarding a lineup of customers at a restaurant.